Archive for the 'bread' Category

 1/2 cup raisins

 Add ball of bread dough to sugar mixture.
-Combine throughly using your hands: first fold the dough into itself, incorporated the sugar mixture; then squeeze and mash the dough with you fingers until you have a dense, sticky batter.
+Combine thoroughly using your hands: first fold the dough into itself, incorporated the sugar mixture; then squeeze and mash the dough with you fingers until you have a dense, sticky batter.

 Set aside and allow to raise for 20-30 minutes.
 Butter two small loaf pans and preheat your oven to 425 degrees.